Introduction to Remote Connection Profiles in Configuration Manager

 Remote connection profiles let you deploy Remote Desktop Connection settings to users in your Configuration Manager hierarchy.
 Users can then use the company portal to access any of their primary work computers through Remote Desktop by using the Remote Desktop Connection settings provided by the company portal.

-Windows Intune is required if you want users to connect to their work PCs by using the company portal.
-If you are not using Windows Intune, users can still use the information from the remote connection profile to connect to their work PCs by using Remote Desktop over a VPN connection.
+Microsoft Intune is required if you want users to connect to their work PCs by using the company portal.
+If you are not using Intune, users can still use the information from the remote connection profile to connect to their work PCs by using Remote Desktop over a VPN connection.

-|When you specify remote connection profile settings by using the Configuration Manager console, the settings are stored in the local policy of the client computer.
+When you specify remote connection profile settings by using the Configuration Manager console, the settings are stored in the local policy of the client computer.
 These settings might override Remote Desktop settings configured by another application.
-Additionally, if you use Windows Group Policy to configure Remote Desktop settings, the settings specified in the Group Policy will override those configured by using Configuration Manager.|
+Additionally, if you use Windows Group Policy to configure Remote Desktop settings, the settings specified in the Group Policy will override those configured by using Configuration Manager.

 The following table shows a high-level overview of the steps required to implement and use remote connection profiles in your organization.